laganojunior/lalaheadpats/_posts/2019-09-10-poke-at-fighting-games-with-game-theory.markdown

 I love fighting games.
 They are the _best_ video games for anyone to just start watching and enjoy the show.
-The rules are easy to pick up - 2 characters (or teams of characters) enter and start beating each other up until the other's life bar depletes [^1].
-The games are quick (usually only a few minutes), fast-paced, and the aesthetics are designed to deliver a satisfying feeling to player and spectator alike.
+The rules are easy to pick up - 2 characters (or teams of characters) enter and start beating each other up until the other's life bar (or bars) depletes [^1].
+The games are quick (usually only a few minutes), fast-paced, and the aesthetics are designed to highlight the significant moments so viewers don't miss a beat.
 Recent fighting games have added features mainly for the spectator experience, such as freeze frames, flashy cinematic animations, and slow motion to further increase the hype and tension for players and spectators.